 [dropcap size=small]O[/dropcap]scar Marion was an enslaved African-American and Revolutionary War militiaman.
 Oscar Marion was the personal servant of General Francis Marion (1732–1795).
 The general was...

-Born into the Maafa (Atlantic slavery) in the 1770s, York achieved fame as the sole African American member of the Lewis and Clark expedition.
-Virginia...
+Born into the Maafa (Atlantic trafficking and captivity) in the early 1770s, York was the only African-descended member of the Lewis and Clark expedition and...